br-Chan/writing-break/content/watch-later/4_TheBlackToyotaOfGondor.md

 | **Should have watched sooner?**   | Yes |
 | **Should you watch?**             | Maybe |

-I hadn't listened to Panic at the Disco in a long while (except for House of Memories, which has been twiddling its thumbs lonely-like in my Spotify playlists).
+I hadn't listened to Panic at the Disco in a long while (except for House of Memories and High Hopes, which have been twiddling their thumbs all lonely-like in my Spotify playlists).
 But watching this video made me realise how many great songs I should be listening to more often.
 And again, the transitions between songs are impeccable.
 It goes on for a long time though - 12 minutes.

 ## 6 videos in this post